stevetab03/powerbi-dax-patterns/demo/analysis/ANALYSIS.md

 ![Term Structure](images/02_term_structure.png)

 A line chart with two series — WTI spot price and front-month futures price — plotted over the full sample (January 2020 – April 2026).
-The [EventMarker] series annotates five disruption events as red markers directly on the chart.
+The [EventMarker] series annotates seven disruption events as red markers directly on the chart.
 An average basis KPI card shows the mean spread across the entire period.

 **What the results show:**